blogs

 • Fixed-fee pricing with unlimited data rows eliminates cost unpredictability at scale

-• Fully managed with a dedicated CSM — no engineering overhead to run the pipeline
+• Fully managed with a dedicated CSM, so there's no engineering overhead to run the pipeline

 • Live in weeks, not months